Welcome to today's edition of the Rush 24-7 podcast.

 And she was talking about you.

-And at the time I didn't know that.
+And at the time, I didn't know that.

-But Lois Lerner in the email talking about terrorists and loony to whatever.
+But Lois Lerner in the email talking about terrorists and looney to what, she was talking about talk radio and their callers.

-And somebody says that, who do they mean?
+If somebody says that, who do they mean?

 So Lois Lerner claimed she had to go get the Tea Party.